pablo-meier/Pablog/posts/2014-12-01-tech-of-sup-android-libraries.md

 <!-- more -->

-## Libraries: “the cause of, and solution to, all of Android’s Problems.”
+<h2 id="libraries-the-cause-of-and-solution-to-all-of-androids-problems">Libraries: “the cause of, and solution to, all of Android’s Problems.”</h2>

 The first version of Sup was written in about 4 weeks.
 Being a developer with little Android experience, I was able to produce this quickly in large part due